alappe/socketio-chat-server/README.md

 ## Run…

-Build the client with something like `cd client && npm install && npm run build`, then run server with `npm start`.
+Build the client with something like `cd client && npm install && npm run build`, then run server with `npm install && npm start`.
 Open in browsers: `http://localhost:3334`